 What does a nursing home do?

-Provide support for individuals who are unable to sufficiently care for themselves through medical assistance and personalised care.
+Provide support for individuals who are unable to sufficiently care for themselves.
+The support is through medical assistance and personalised care.

 How long does a person live in a nursing home?

 Length of stay differs between individuals and often continues until end of life.
-Currently, the average length of stay in a nursing home is roughly 2 years.
+However, currently, the average length of stay in a nursing home is roughly 2 years.

 Who is eligible for nursing home care?

 Eligibility is flexible and depends on the person.
-Generally, criteria includes those who require intense daily care and those who cannot safely look after themselves in their own home.
+Generally, criteria includes those who require intense daily care.
+Additionally, for those who cannot safely look after themselves in their own home.

 What’s the difference between a care home and a nursing home?

-A nursing home and care home generally provide the same care, the difference being nursing homes are staffed with registered nurses.
-This results in a wider range of care offered in a nursing home as it is better suited for individuals with long-term illnesses and other medial conditions.
+Both generally provide the same care.
+However, nursing homes are staffed with registered nurses.
+As a result, a wider range of care can be offered.
+Therefore they are better suited for individuals with long-term illnesses and other medial conditions.

 What does a care home do?